EstimatedEst. Read Time: 14 minutes

 Protein is the most important food to build muscle faster because protein helps synthesize muscle.
 However, carbohydrates and fat are also important to a balanced diet and your fitness, so don’t neglect them in your nutrition plan.

 How long it takes to build muscle will depend on many factors including genetics, the training and techniques you use, nutrition and adequate recovery time.
-How fast you will build muscle also depends on how much muscle you already have.
+You'll want to be sure to take 1-2 rest days between training each muscle group.
+This rest period allows for muscle recovery and growth.
+How fast muscle development occurs also depends on how much muscle you already have.
 People without much muscle tend to build muscle more quickly, while for people with a lot of muscle mass already, additional muscle growth occurs more slowly.

 To build your arms fast, try one of these fast muscle growth techniques in your training: